inexio/snmpsim-cli-manager/README.md

 snmpsim get labs --config ~/go/src/snmpsim-cli-manager/snmpsim/config/configtwo.yaml
 ```

-Note, that this only works for one command, after that, you'll have to use one of the two other config methods stated above.
+Note, that this only works for one command and doesn't permanently change the config file.

 #### Env-Config